-Student records are maintained at the ALDCA office.
+Student records are maintained at the ALDCA office at Chickasaw City Schools.
 Parents/legal guardians may contact the ALDCA office to obtain a copy of student records.
 If parents change their address, telephone, e-mail address, or place of employment, they are asked to notify their teacher immediately.
-Parents are responsible for keeping contact information current within the account setup section of the OLS®.
+Parents are responsible for keeping contact information current within the account setup section of the OLS-.